Prince Andrew ‘lobbying Queen to have royal status reinstated’

 “Having remained a Counsellor of the State, he also believes he should be included at royal and state events.”

-Since being sacked from all official duties, the Duke of York has taken a step away from public life - only making an appearance at Prince Philip’s memorial service in March.
+Since being sacked from all official duties, the prince has taken a step away from public life – only making an appearance at Prince Philip’s memorial service in March.

 Register for free to continue reading